grafana/grafana/docs/sources/upgrade-guide/upgrade-v10.0/index.md

 <!-- Vardan Torosyan -->

 Usernames and email addresses are now treated as case-insensitive in Grafana.
-If you are not using MySQL as a database, potential user identity conflicts may arise when users try to log in.
+If you're not using MySQL as a database, potential user identity conflicts may arise when users try to log in.
-It is recommended to resolve any potential conflicts in advance by using the [Grafana CLI tool for managing user conflicts](https://grafana.com/blog/2022/12/12/guide-to-using-the-new-grafana-cli-user-identity-conflict-tool-in-grafana-9.3/).
+We recommend you resolve any potential conflicts in advance by using the [Grafana CLI tool for managing user conflicts](https://grafana.com/blog/2022/12/12/guide-to-using-the-new-grafana-cli-user-identity-conflict-tool-in-grafana-9.3/).

 ### Dashboard previews removal

 <!-- Artur Wierzbicki -->

-We have removed the Dashboard previews feature introduced behind a feature flag in Grafana v9.
-No action is required - the `dashboardPreviews` feature flag is no longer available and can be safely removed from the Grafana server configuration.
+We've removed the Dashboard previews feature introduced behind a feature flag in Grafana version 9.0.

+No action is required.

+The `dashboardPreviews` feature flag is no longer available and can be safely removed from the Grafana server configuration.